tari-labs/tari-university/src/network-analysis/probabilistic-attack/byzantine_takeover_of_the_DAN.md

 The above graph was calculated using Excel ([variations of N with n fixed](https://github.com/tari-labs/modelling/blob/master/other/variation_of_N_n_fixed.xlsx)).
-For the graph showing varying probabilities with respect to the total number of network nodes, where the committee size is $10$, the probability dramatically increases when the total nodes is three times more than the committee size and onwards.
+For the graph showing varying probabilities with respect to the total number of network nodes, where the committee size is $10$, the probability dramatically increases when the total nodes is $3$ times more than the committee size and onwards.
 The probability plateaus at $0.35$.

 #### Variation of Total Number of Nodes with Committee Size 100